-A combination of serum β2 microglobulin and serum albumin provided the most powerful, simple, and reproducible three-stage classification.
-This system, the International Staging System, was further validated by demonstrating effectiveness
+A combination of Sβ2M and serum provided the most powerful, simple, and reproducible three-stage classification.
+This system, the International Staging System (ISS), was further validated by demonstrating effectiveness

 - in patients in North America, Europe, and Asia;